7 Brick and Mortar Business Adaptations for COVID-19

 What if your brand sells in-person services and experiences, rather than physical products?
 This makes e-commerce a non-starter, and also prevents you from interacting with your customers face-to-face.
 Some companies are combating social isolation by turning live experiences into virtual ones.

 A straight conversion may be possible (a virtual webinar is a quick substitution for a live session at a conference), but not all experiences are traditional fits for digital channels.
 Here are a few companies that are innovating with online media formats to continue to reach their loyal customer base.
+For seamless transitions to digital formats, consider leveraging webinar marketing services.

 4. The Annoyance Theatre